-Is Mayo Clinic Efficient?
+Is Mayo Clinic a Good Charity?

 The detailed answer below uses the actual Form 990 numbers, explains how to read them, and translates the technical accounting into the donor-relevant version of the question.